Fort Worth, Texas: Stockyards

 The Fort Worth Stockyards are a National Historic District.
 The Stockyards was once among the largest livestock markets in the United States and played a vital role in the city's early growth.
 Today the neighborhood is characterized by its many bars, restaurants, and notable country music venues such as Billy Bob's.
-Fort Worth celebrity chef Tim Love of Iron Chef America and Top Chef Masters operates multiple restaurants in the neighborhood.
+Fort Worth celebrity chef Tim Love of Iron Chef America and Top Chef Masters has operated multiple restaurants in the neighborhood.
+There is a mall at the Stockyards Station and a train via Grapevine Vintage Railroad that connects to downtown Grapevine.
+Cowtown Coliseum hosts a weekly rodeo and also has the Texas Cowboy Hall of Fame.
+The world's largest honky tonk is also in the Stockyards at Billy Bob's.
+At the Fort Worth Stockyards, Fort Worth is the only major city that hosts a daily cattle drive.

-Upper West Side

-The Upper West Side is a district on the western end of downtown Fort Worth.
-It is bound roughly by Henderson Street to the east, the Trinity River to the west, Interstate 30 to the south, and White Settlement Road to the north.
-The neighborhood contains several small and mid-sized office buildings and urban residences, but very little retail.

 Tanglewood

-Tanglewood consists of land in the low areas along the branch of the Trinity River and is about 5 miles southwest from the Fort Worth central business district.
+Tanglewood consists of land in the low areas along the branch of the Trinity River and is approximately five miles southwest from the Fort Worth central business district.
 The Tanglewood area lies within two surveys.
 The western part of the addition is part of the 1854 Felix G. Beasley survey, and the eastern part, along the branch of the river, is the 1876 James Howard survey.
-The original approach to the Tanglewood area consisted of a two-rut dirt road which is now Bellaire Drive South.
+The original approach to the Tanglewood area consisted of a two-rut dirt road, which is now Bellaire Drive South.
 Up to the time of development, children enjoyed swimming in the river in a deep hole that was located where the bridge is now on Bellaire Drive South near Trinity Commons Shopping Center.
 The portions of Tanglewood that are now Bellaire Park Court, Marquette Court, and Autumn Court were originally a dairy farm.

 Architecture

 Downtown Fort Worth, with its unique rustic architecture, is mainly known for its Art Deco-style buildings.
 The Tarrant County Courthouse was created in the American Beaux Arts design, which was modeled after the Texas State Capitol building.
-Most of the structures around Sundance Square have preserved their early 20th-century façades.
-Multiple blocks surrounding Sundance Square are illuminated at night in Christmas lights year-round, the only city in Texas to do so.
+Most of the structures around downtown's Sundance Square have preserved their early 20th-century façades.
+Multiple blocks surrounding Sundance Square are illuminated at night in Christmas lights year-round.